chrisburnell/chrisburnell.com/_posts/articles/2015-06-08-backscratching-revisited.md

 You can extrapolate this idea to more than just `spans` for hiding text.
 The `:not([class])` technique is extremely versatile and will help you in keeping your CSS lean and maintainable.

-I have to reiterate that this technique needs to be taken with a grain of salt. **Do not [copy-pasta](https://gifs.chrisburnell.com/copypasta.gif "Copy and Paste"){:rel="external"} this code into your existing codebase without making careful considerations.** Think of it like switching the box model in your CSS—you wouldn’t want to do that without first thinking about how it will affect your current code.
+I have to reiterate that this technique needs to be taken with a grain of salt. **Do not [copy-pasta](https://gifs.chrisburnell.com/copypasta.gif "Copy and Paste") this code into your existing codebase without making careful considerations.** Think of it like switching the box model in your CSS—you wouldn’t want to do that without first thinking about how it will affect your current code.